Intro-CS-App-Dev-and-Deploy/Rect-Application-Image/README.md

 - What is the arithmetic of aspect ratio?
 - How do I code this into variables

+Note: demonstrate Aspect Ratio in WORD with Image Corners and what returns

 ## Expectations
 - Display an image in a rectangle
   - Example One: in a canvas